01 of 06

 - Use contrasting colors like red (tuna) and green (avocado).

 - Use ingredients with texture, like octopus sashimi and kinshi tamago (shredded egg crepes).

 - Use translucent ingredients such as super thinly sliced cucumber and tai (sea bream).
 If you put ingredients underneath these materials, you can still see through.

-- Garnish temari sushi with ikura (salmon roe), flower-shape cutout carrot, nori (seaweed) strips, super thinly sliced lemon, chives, kaiware daikon (radish sprout), or microgreens.
+- Garnish Temari sushi with ikura (salmon roe), a flower-shaped cutout carrot, nori (seaweed) strips, super thinly sliced lemon, chives, kaiware daikon (radish sprout), or microgreens.

 03 of 06

 Place toppings on a sheet of plastic wrap.Continue to 4 of 6 below.

 Place a sushi rice ball on the topping.Continue to 5 of 6 below.

 05 of 06

 Shape the sushi into a ball, twisting the plastic wrap.
 (You don’t need to worry about your hands getting sticky with rice or having uneven shapes because your sushi ball will naturally become nice ball shape with the plastic wrap.)Continue to 6 of 6 below.